Scratch2033Alt/scratch-clouddata-python/README.md

-"# scratch-clouddata-python"
+# scratch-clouddata-python
-"Woohoo!
-This is as cloned as it can get, And added feature: /logs !"
+Woohoo!
+This is as cloned as it can get, And added feature: /logs !